This penne pasta recipe with a quick ground turkey and tomato sauce is perfect for a weeknight meal when you have little time to cook.

 - 2 1/2 - 3 cups tomatoes (diced)

 - 1/3 cup tomato sauce

 - 2 tbs fresh thyme

 - pinch of salt and pepper

-In a large, deep skillet, brown the turkey.
-Add the onion and garlic and cook until softend.
+- In a large, deep skillet, add onion and garlic to a tablespoon of olive oil and cook until softened.

 - Add the turkey, and cook until browned.

 - Toss in the tomatoes, spinach, and tomato sauce and cook until the tomatoes are softened.

 - Pour in the red wine and vegetable broth and turn the heat down to simmer.

 - Add the thyme, salt, and pepper and simmer until some of the liquid is absorbed (about 10 minutes).